This is a work-in-progress roadmap for MODX Revolution.

 The following changes are either included or considered for MODX 3.0.

-- xPDO 3.x included via Composer, which includes autoloaded and namespaced models, to make developing custom data models easier for developers
+- xPDO 3.x included via Composer, which provides autoloaded and namespaced models, to make developing custom data models easier for developers

 - Removal of on-the-fly assets compression in the Manager to reduce problems on incompatible hosts.
 Assets will now be minimized/compressed as part of the distribution build process so end users can enjoy a more performant experience in the Manager.

 - Adoption of PSR-1 and PSR-2 standards for code style consistency so developers can understand and explore the code more easily.

 - Adoption of PSR-3 for logging to make it easier to troubleshoot issues.